Join la mèche

 Your biggest contradiction?

-Advocating gender equality and myself wearing clothes that subjugate women, typically heels.
+Advocate gender equality and myself wear clothing that subjugates the woman, typically heels.

 If you had to have a green motto, what would it be?

-To do violence to oneself because a transition is not necessarily always easy and neither is change, but it is so worth it.
+Doing violence to yourself because a transition isn’t always easy and neither is change, but it’s so worth it.

 What is your idea of happiness?